-The recent water crisis in Flint, Michigan has gained regional and national headlines and caused a great deal of controversy regarding the responsibility of local, state and federal government to provide clean water.
+The recent water crisis in Flint, Michigan has gained regional and national headlines and caused a great deal of controversy regarding the responsibility of local, state and federal governments to provide clean water.
 One of the biggest issues facing Michigan condominium associations today, albeit rarely discussed, is the aging infrastructure located underground in the common elements of the condominium association.
 This article explores practical steps that your condominium association could take to make sure the water is safe for your family and neighbors.
 Given the recent issues in Flint, Michigan, no longer is the maxim of “out of sight, out of mind” an excuse or justification for inaction.

 Safe Water Drinking Act

 In 1974, Congress enacted the Safe Water Drinking Act, 42 U.S.C.
 300f, et seq.
-The Safe Water Drinking Act was amended in 1986 to prevent the use of lead pipes in residential structures, and provides in pertinent part, “No person may use any pipe, any pipe or plumbing fitting or fixture, any solder, or any flux, after June 19, 1986, in the installation or repair of— any plumbing in a residential or nonresidential facility providing water for human consumption, that is not lead free.”
+The Safe Water Drinking Act was amended in 1986 to prevent the use of lead pipes in residential structures, and provides in pertinent part, “No person may use any pipe, any pipe or plumbing fitting or fixture, any solder, or any flux, after June 19, 1986, in the installation or repair of— any plumbing in a residential or nonresidential facility providing water for human consumption, that is not lead-free.”
 42 U.S. 300g–6(a)(1)(A)(ii).
 Condominiums that were constructed prior to 1986, and conversion condominiums that were created after 1986, but contain pre-1986 construction, may contain lead pipes.
 Given that common element lead pipes are likely at least thirty (30) years old at this point, and the original co-owners and developer are long gone, many associations may not have considered if their project contains lead pipes.
 While governmental entities certainly have an obligation to deliver clean water to their citizens, condominium associations are often charged with maintaining and repairing the general common elements.
 As indicated in the recent lead advisory warning from the City of Flint:

 Typically, lead gets into your water after the water leaves your local treatment plant or your well.
 That is, the source of lead in your home’s water is most likely pipe or solder in your home’s own plumbing.
 The most common cause is corrosion, a reaction between the water and the lead pipes or solder.
 Dissolved oxygen, low pH (acidity) and low mineral content in water are common causes of corrosion.